 I was definitely nervous to be speaking in the maritimes in winter because you never know what can happen with the weather.
 Fortunately, I was able to fit in all of my bookings over the two weeks leading up to Christmas, which was truly unexpected but also so amazing.
 One of my top highlights was doing a frisbee demo in front of 600+ kids at Hammonds Plains School in Halifax and throwing a full court shot into the basketball net with a frisbee on my first throw!
 The kids went wild and it will be a moment I’ll never forget!

-Along with reconnecting with Trina, I also got to spend an incredible amount of time with my friends and family.
+I also got to spend an incredible amount of time with my friends and family.
 I visited my grandma, whom I haven’t seen in two years, I got to catch up with cousins, old friends from high school, family friends from church and when I was just a kid, my parents and sister, and a few friends I haven’t seen in a long time.
 I also got to visit my mom’s grave in NS, which was really hard but also so good for my soul.
 I know that she’s always there with me in spirit, but physically, that’s the closest I can get to her, so I always have a hard time emotionally being there, but it’s really good for me to have that time with her.

-Thank you Steven and Melanie, Danielle, Amy and Julie, Jenn, Nick, Natalie, Sue and Richard, Margo and Shawn, Amy and Dad, Neil and Bernadean, Paul and Mindy, Ashley and Drew, Simon, Michelle and Susan, Ruth, Ella and Brian, Scott and Tracy.
+Thank you Trina, Steven and Melanie, Danielle, Amy and Julie, Jenn, Nick, Natalie, Sue and Richard, Margo and Shawn, Amy and Dad, Neil and Bernadean, Paul and Mindy, Ashley and Drew, Simon, Michelle and Susan, Ruth, Ella and Brian, Scott and Tracy.

 I also filmed a few videos on literacy, ran some frisbee workshops at the local rec centre for kids, played a lot of board games, ate too much sugar and junk food, and really just lived and loved and was super present everyday.
 It was absolutely a life changing trip for me in so many ways and it has further reinforced that I am on the right path and that I just need to keep going, keep learning, keep growing, keep creating, keep connecting, and keep taking chances.